LiteLDev/LeviLamina/docs/main/player_guides/install.md

 You can install LeviLamina in different ways, depending on your needs:

-- You can [install via LipUI](#install-via-lipui), which is a graphical user interface for lip.
-This is useful if you are not familiar with the command line.

 - You can [install via lip](#install-via-lip), for ease of installation and upgrade tasks.
 This is the recommended approach.

-- You can download the modules and [install them manually](#install-manually) and manage upgrades completely manually.
+- You can download the modules and install them manually and manage upgrades completely manually.
 This is useful in situations such as installing LeviLamina on air-gapped systems with no access to the internet.

-### Install via LipUI

-Simply download and run [LipUI](https://github.com/futrime/lipui), and then install LeviLamina from the package index.

 ### Install via lip